 The churches decided that they would like to retain the Mennonite section and since the organization could not hold title to the land it was decided to form a society.
 The Mennonite Hazelwood Cemetery Society was incorporated on 20 December 1966 with eleven churches participating.
 The land was deeded over on 23 February 1967.
 Of the 9.3 acres received, 4.7 acres had been surveyed and divided into plots on the master plan as of 2008.

 On 12 November 1992, the Mennonite Hazelwood Cemetery Society changed its name to Maclure Road Mennonite Cemetery Society.
-The cemetery is administrated by a board of directors consisting of one representative from each of the sixteen participating churches.
-These representatives are elected by their church and volunteer there services.
+The cemetery is administrated by a board of directors consisting of one representative from each of the participating churches.
+These representatives are elected by their church and volunteer their services.
 The board elects the officers and employs the manager.
 Presently, it engages a CGA for accounting services and a local legal firm for legal matters.
 Elections are held annually.

 The operation of the cemetery is governed by the British Columbia Public Utilities Commission, the British Columbia Cemetery and Funerals Services Act, the Cemetery By-Law of the City of Abbotsford, the Societies Act, the Privacy Act, and finally, the by-laws of the Maclure Road Mennonite Cemetery Society.
 Perpetual care and operational funds are deposited locally and comply with legislation.

 ©1996-2012 by the Global Anabaptist Mennonite Encyclopedia Online.
 All rights reserved.